 A Segment is a single array of bytes, between 0 and a user-configurable maximum segment size.
 The default Segment size on Storj DCS Satellites is 64MB.
 A File smaller than 64MB is stored as one segment.
 Files larger than 64MB are stored in multiple 64MB Segments.
-Each Segment is stored as 80 pieces on the network.
-Only 29 Pieces of the 80 are required to reconstitute a Segment.
+Each Segment is stored as pieces on the network.
+Only a subset of pieces of the total pieces (e.g. 29 of the 80) are required to reconstitute a Segment .
 All Segments are required to reconstitute a File.

 A single 1MB file is one segment

 A single 256Mb file is four 64MB Segments